 In this example, .price

 is a property that formats and returns the price of a particular product.
-To provide a currency-like format, you use an f-string with appropriate formatting options.
+To provide a currency-like format, you use an f-string with an appropriate format specifier.

 Note: This example uses floating-point numbers to represent currencies, which is bad practice.
 Instead, you should use decimal.Decimal